PedroHenriques/Crawler_SiteMapGenerator/README.md

 6. Create the Site Map XML file and place it on your website's root directory.

 The program has tooltips with further information when needed.

+## Extra Information

+This program will present itself under the name **SiteMapCrawler** to the servers it visits.